Painting finances: budget, price & protect profit.

 Perfect lines and silky walls mean little if the numbers don’t work.
-Whether you’re a homeowner budgeting a
+Whether you’re a homeowner budgeting a repaint or a decorator pricing a job, understanding costs, contingencies and cashflow prevents surprises — and protects profit.

 Typical cost buckets (what moves the price)